Envoy-Technology/.github/profile/README.md

 Unless you're using our hosting feature inside of Marketing Links, we don't host your content but stream directly from your CDN's servers.
 - We are pretty flexible when it comes to authentication, and support several strategies: access token-based auth, header-based auth.
-- We also have a system of signed URLs for your CDN can check and be 100% certain requests comes from Envoy.
+- We also have a system of signed URLs for your CDN to check and be 100% certain requests comes from Envoy.
 - Finally, we're compatible with the DRM protection you have in place, you can give us 1 DRM certificate by DRM system (FairPlay, PlayReady, Widevine) for each video.

 ---